kewalaka/terraform-azurerm-res-storage-storageaccount/README.md

 ### <a name="input_customer_managed_key"></a> [customer\_managed\_key](#input\_customer\_managed\_key)

-Description:   A set of configurations for customer-managed keys in Azure Key Vault.
-This variable allows you to specify the details of a customer-managed key to be used for encryption in various Azure services.
+Description:   This variable allows you to specify the details of a customer-managed key to be used for encryption.

   - `key_vault_resource_id` - (Required) The resource ID of the Azure Key Vault containing the customer-managed key.
   - `key_name` - (Required) The name of the customer-managed key in the Azure Key Vault.